 About the Program

-The 2017 Milton Academy Softball team hopes to continue to build on the their recent success and remain a formidable opponent as they compete in the highly competitive Independent School League (ISL).
+The 2019 Milton Academy Softball team hopes to continue to build on the foundations established last season as they compete in the highly competitive Independent School League (ISL).
 In addition to their ISL game schedule, Milton also plays several other independent schools from around the area, and will compete against some of the top prep schools in New England in the Big East Invitational tournament hosted by Brooks Academy and Phillips Academy Andover at the end of May.

-Over the March break, the team traveled to Orlando, Florida for an incredible week of spring training at Universal Studios with KSA Events.
-The team had the opportunity to compete with opponents from Massachusetts, New York and New Jersey in state of the art softball facilities.
-The Mustangs could not help but have an amazing week of softball, theme park adventures, and team bonding, in the much welcomed warmth of the Florida sunshine.
+Over the March break the team travels to Orlando, Florida for an incredible week of spring training at Universal Studios with KSA Events.
+The team typically competes with opponents from New England, New York and New Jersey in state of the art softball facilities.
+The Mustangs always have an amazing week of softball, theme park adventures, and team bonding, in the much welcomed warmth of the Florida sunshine.
 Past spring training trips have included travel to Disney’s Spring Training at ESPN Wide World of Sports Complex, Historic Dodgertown at Vero Beach, FL, Myrtle Beach, SC, Cocoa Beach, FL, and Tampa, FL.
 We are very thankful for these opportunities, which ultimately affirm the importance of preparation.